VisitingNewEngland - Salem Cross Inn Business Partnership

 dish apple pie is the best we've tasted in New England, but it's also

-hard to resist pecan pie, Indian pudding, pecan custard bread pudding,
+hard to resist the strawberry shortcake (made with buttermilk biscuits and whipped cream created in-house), pecan pie, Indian pudding, pecan custard bread pudding and maple pumpkin cheesecake.

 The Salem Cross Inn -- near beautiful Sturbridge, Mass. -- also